4site-interactive-studios/spca-engrid-multistep-lightbox/README.md

 - **image** - Main Image of the Lightbox.
 - **logo** - Logo Image Used on the center of the Lightbox.
 On mobile, it will be scaled down and moved to the top.
 - **title** - Title of the Lightbox.
+- **mobile_enabled** - Enable the mobile version of the lightbox.
+Defaults to false.
 - **mobile_title** - Title of the Lightbox on mobile.
 - **paragraph** - Content of the Lightbox.
 - **mobile_paragraph** - Content of the Lightbox on mobile.